yeboahtony/yeboahtony/README.md

 - 👋 Hi, I’m @yeboahtony
-- 👀 I’m interested in Web design ing
+- 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning decoding
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on creating a web site
 - 📫 How to reach me  yeboahtony159@gmail.com